 Feral Cat Sundays

 The Trap-Neuter-Return program was approved and recommended by the Animal Services Advisory Board for consideration by the Mayor and City Council, and approved by Resolution on August 20, 2013.
 Support from the community and major animal welfare organizations have helped grow the program.The generous Best Friends grant award is a big boost for the program’s momentum with hiring of the new TNR position, as well as an anonymous donation of $26,000 received for the purchase of a TNR and animal transport van.
-The van has been ordered and should be available within 120 days.Be watching for information about upcoming neighborhood meetings to be held regarding the TNR program, with information about TNR vouchers, trapping, etc.Feral Cat Sunday events will be held (for Arlington residents only) on the 3rd and 24th of June 2018.
+The van has been ordered and should be available within 120 days.Be watching for information about upcoming neighborhood meetings to be held regarding the TNR program, with information about TNR vouchers, trapping, etc.Feral Cat Sunday events will be held (for Arlington residents only) June 3 (clinic is full), June 24 (clinic is full) and July 8 (clinic is full) .
+We still have a few spots remaining for the Sunday, July 8th clinic!
 Space is limited and booked on a first-come, first-serve basis.
-The first 40 registrations will be accepted for each event.
+The first 50 registrations will be accepted for each event.
 Feral and community cats receiving these services will no longer reproduce.
 No more stray kittens!
 TNR improves their lives and yours.

 About Arlington Animal Services